-- 4. Item writing - Item writing for BMSC's certification exams (CEUs pre-determined by BMSC) - 5.
-Other activities - Substantive oversight and involvement -five (5) CEUs with a maximum of ten (10) CEUs allowed in each recertification cycle - Substantive oversight and involvement includes, but is not limited to: - Creating an ICD-10-CM training plan and schedule of activities - Visiting BMSC/AHCC exhibits at a national or state meeting-one (1) CEU per meeting - Participation in a BMSC or AHCC volunteer leader conference or work group (CEUs pre-determined by BMSC) - Internet educational offerings relevant to BMSC core education content areas (BMSC prior-approval required) - Activities defined by the guidelines for approval of CE programs for national, state, local, and regional home health associations - Exceptional events recognized by BMSC
+- 4. Item writing - Item writing for AHCC's certification exams (CEUs pre-determined by AHCC) - 5.
+Other activities - Substantive oversight and involvement -five (5) CEUs with a maximum of ten (10) CEUs allowed in each recertification cycle - Substantive oversight and involvement includes, but is not limited to: - Creating an ICD-10-CM training plan and schedule of activities - Visiting BMSC/AHCC exhibits at a national or state meeting-one (1) CEU per meeting - Participation in an AHCC volunteer leader conference or work group (CEUs pre-determined by AHCC) - Internet educational offerings relevant to AHCC core education content areas (AHCC prior-approval required) - Activities defined by the guidelines for approval of CE programs for national, state, local, and regional home health associations - Exceptional events recognized by AHCC